GreenPowerMonitor/reffectory/docs/api.md

 In this example we show the `inject-cofx` function from reffectory.
-It uses the `interceptor` function to create an interceptor that will apply the corresponding coeffect handler right before the event handler to which you pass this interceptor when it's registered (see [`register-event-handler` documentation above](https://github.com/GreenPowerMonitor/reffectory/blob/master/docs/api.md#register-event-handler)) and adds it's result to the coeffects map.
+It uses the `interceptor` function to create an interceptor that will apply the corresponding coeffect handler right before the event handler to which you pass this interceptor when it's registered (see [`register-event-handler` documentation above](https://github.com/GreenPowerMonitor/reffectory/blob/master/docs/api.md#register-event-handler)) and adds its result to the coeffects map.

 You can check [another interesting usage of `interceptor` in reffectory's tests](https://github.com/GreenPowerMonitor/reffectory/blob/bfa13d839782f103cc83502c1b5b4c020887da14/test/greenpowermonitor/reffectory_test.cljc#L49).